 How to change date stamp settings for Samsung Galaxy?

-Go to the default camera settings and click on Settings.
-You will find this option as a gear-shaped icon on the top right corner.
+Go to the default camera settings and click Settings.
+You will find this option as a gear-shaped icon in the top right corner.

 When you scroll down the list, you should see a Date Watermark option.
 Tap and turn it off to remove the date from all your future photos!